Join 1500+ Australians in the World’s Largest At-home Natural Medicine Study

 • upon joining the study (before starting treatment)

-• two weeks after first starting medicinal cannabis therapy
+• two weeks after first starting natural medicine therapy

 • three-monthly for the rest of the year